Menu

 Graham joined the NPL Temperature and humidity group in 1991, after completing his DPhil at the University of Oxford in “Cataclysmic variables in globular clusters and low mass X-ray binaries”.
 He has published over 250 papers and has given numerous plenary and keynote lectures around the world.

 Graham is the NPL representative on the BIPM Consultative Committee for Thermometry (CCT), chair of the CCT working group (WG) for non-contact thermometry and a member both of the CCT WG on strategy and of the CCT TG for Digitalisation.
 He is a past chair of the EURAMET Technical Committee of Thermometry (TC-T) (2014–2018) and continues to serve on the TC-T Strategy Group.
 He has served on the EPSRC Physical Sciences Advisory Team (2014–2017), on the council of the Institute of Measurement and Control (InstMC) (2013–2015) and was its President (2018-2019).
-He has also served on numerous Conference International Programme Committees including the IMEKO World Congress 2018 and Tempmeko/Tempbejing 2019 and currently serves on the IPC of the decennial International Temperature Symposium (US, 2023).
-In 2020 he led the development of and chaired the inaugural session on nuclear decommissioning at the NPL virtual Conference on Applied Radiation Metrology.
-He holds visiting professorships in Physics at the Universities of Surrey and Strathclyde, honorary professorship at the University of Birmingham and is 'Colaborador Honorifico' at the University of Valladolid.
+He has also served on numerous Conference International Programme Committees including the IMEKO World Congress 2018, Tempmeko/Tempbejing 2019 and the decennial International Temperature Symposium (US, 2023), where he gave the opening plenary “James Schooley memorial” address.
+He holds visiting professorship in Physics at Strathclyde University, honorary professorships at the University of Birmingham and at the James Watt School of Engineering at the University of Glasgow.
 In 2012, he received the InstMC Callendar Medal for improvements in “the state of the art” in temperature measurement; and in 2015, a DSc from the University of Birmingham for 'Improvements in Temperature Measurement'.
 In 2017, Graham was awarded a Chinese Academy of Sciences (CAS) Fellowship and in 2019 he was elected Honorary Scientist of the CAS and Fellow of the Royal Academy of Engineering.
 In 2021 he was awarded the InstMC Sir Harold Hartley Medal for “outstanding contributions to the technology of measurement and control”.
 In 2022 his team was awarded the joint InstMC/WCSIM “Cornish award” for outstanding achievement in building of scientific instruments and was the joint winner of the NPL Impact from Science award for nuclear decommissioning metrology.
 He currently serves as an invited member of the Parliamentary and Scientific Committee.

 Read about Graham's main area of Temperature and humidity research